How to upgrade RAM easily

 If you cannot find the original order, check your computer’s model number against the computer brand’s main website.

-Once you’ve identified if you can install a new RAM stick, confirmed your RAM’s compatible form factor, and made sure your new RAM matches or exceeds the speed of your old RAM, you’ll be ready to install RAM.
+Once you’ve identified if you can install a new RAM stick, confirmed your RAM’s compatible form factor, and made sure your new RAM matches or exceeds the speed of your old RAM, you’ll be ready to order and then install new RAM.

 Installing RAM on PC